Union Asset Management Holding AG, et al. v. Kraft Heinz Co., et al.

 These claims arise from the Defendants’ misstatements regarding the Company’s financial position, including the carrying value of Kraft’s assets, the sustainability of Kraft’s margins, and the success of recent cost-cutting strategies by the Company.

 On October 8, 2019, the Honorable Robert M. Dow, Jr. appointed Union Asset Management as Co-Lead Plaintiff, BLB&G as Lead Counsel, for the Class in the consolidated action.
-The Amended Class Action Complaint will be filed on January 6, 2020.
+The Amended Class Action Complaint was filed on January 6, 2020.
 Defendants’ filed their motions to dismiss on March 6, 2020.
 Plaintiffs moved to amend their complaint based on new information regarding Kraft’s internal EBITDA projections, and filed their amended complaint on August 14, 2020.
 Defendants’ filed their renewed motions to dismiss on September 28, 2020.
 Plaintiffs filed their opposition on November 12, 2020, and Defendants filed their replies on December 3, 2020.

 Background on the Alleged Fraud